 What Should Every Gap Year Planner Know?

-A gap year is an opportunity to learn through activities such as traveling with just a backpack, working in jobs you would normally not do, and volunteering.
+A gap year is an opportunity to learn through activities such as travelling with just a backpack, working in jobs you would normally not do, and volunteering.
 It’s also an opportunity for self-realization, which one can attain via coaching and mentorship.
 You can also develop skills such as managing time, organizing things, communicating effectively, and solving problems.

 A gap year is usually after high school and before college or the university, but it doesn’t necessarily have to be in that time frame.
 The fact is one can take a gap year in the midst of life-altering happenings.